 “Music is the mediator between the spiritual and the sensual life.”

 Yet, despite his deafness and the frustration this caused him, Beethoven was still able to compose music of the highest quality.
 He was still able to inwardly hear the most sublime music.
 However, his deafness meant he struggled to perform with an orchestral backing, as he often fell out of time.
 This caused the great pianist to be ridiculed by the public, causing much distress.
 As a result, he retreated more into his private world of composition.
-Despite his deafness and outer frustrations, his most widely admired works were composed in this difficult last 15 years.
+Despite these later difficulties, his most widely admired works were composed in this difficult last 15 years.
 This included the great works Missa Solemnis and the Ninth Symphony – both finished shortly before his death.
 The Ninth Symphony was groundbreaking in creating a choral symphony from different voices singing separate lines to create a common symphony.
 The final part of the symphony (often referred to as “Ode to Joy”) is a symbolic musical representation of universal brotherhood.
 It was a fitting climax to Beethoven’s unique musical creativity and life.
+Beethoven considered music as one of the greatest contributors to a higher philosophy.

 Some of Beethoven’s most memorable musical gifts include: